 By David Ebner, Staff Writer

-The world will never forget the momentous day when four young men from Liverpool, England, walked onto the stage of the Ed Sullivan show in 1964.
-The Fab Four strolled onstage, squinting in the glare of the lights and smiling at the squealing fans, and that grainy black and white image became the music history icon of the “British Invasion.”.
+The world will never forget the fate-filled day when four young men from Liverpool, England walked onto the stage of The Ed Sullivan Show in 1964.
+The bright stage lights and the squeals from the crowd rained down on the smiling group, and that grainy black and white image was pinned as a moment of transformation in music history.

-Stem cell research appeared on the world stage with much less fanfare.
-There were no screaming fans or standing ovations when doctors conducted the first stem cell procedure in the form of a bone marrow transplant in 1956.
-The painstaking hours scientists spent researching and studying cells in laboratories across the world passed unremarked upon in the pages of Life Magazine.
-Even in 2012, when John B. Gurdon and Shinya Yamanaka won a Nobel Prize for their discovery that “mature cells can be reprogrammed to become pluripotent,” enthusiasm was limited mostly to the medical community.
+The introduction of stem cell research onto the world stage was not filled with as much fanfare.
+There were no screaming fans or standing ovations when the first stem cell therapy was conducted in the form of a bone marrow transplant in 1956.
+The long hours that scientists spent diligently researching and studying cells in laboratories across the world were not recorded in the pages of Life magazine.
+Even in 2012, when the two scientists who discovered the application of stem cells as the building blocks for human life won a Nobel Prize, the response was limited mostly to the medical community.

-The advent of stem cell research may seem inconsequential in comparison to the rise of the Beatles or Elvis Presley, but its impact on the medical industry is nothing less than revolutionary.
-Although the ethical implications of using embryonic stem cells have a high-profile and controversial history, knowledge of adult stem cells—cells present inside the body of every adult, remains relatively obscure.
-Adult stem cells live in the blood or bone marrow, and can be extracted and reintroduced into different parts of the body, as needed.
-Some stem cells can re-specialized to mimic whatever type of cell they are near.
-For example, when bone marrow stem cells are extracted, isolated and reintroduced to the lungs of a patient with a progressive lung disease, the stem cells have the potential to morph into lung cells.
-The hope is that the new cells will be disease-free and will promote healing and potentially return lung function.
-For someone suffering from a debilitating disease, such investigative stem cell therapy could mean the difference between struggling for air and singing “Twist and Shout” in the shower.
+While the history of stem cell research may seem dwarfed in comparison to that of the Beatles or Elvis Presley, its impact on the healthcare and medical industry is anything but small.
+Although embryonic stem cells have a long history of being in the public spotlight, adult stem cells, those that are already inside the body of an adult, are not as well known.
+These stem cells live in the blood, fat, bone marrow and other areas of the body and can be extracted, and reintroduced into a different part of the body.
+This results in the stem cells specializing as whatever type of cell they are near.
+For example, if the stem cells from a patient’s abdominal fat were removed, cleaned and separated, and then reintroduced to the lungs of the patient with a progressive lung disease like chronic obstructive pulmonary disease (COPD), the stem cells would become lung cells.
+The difference is that the new cells would be disease free and would regenerate into even more healthy lung cells, inevitably increasing lung function.
+For someone suffering from a debilitating disease, a stem cell treatment like the one described above could mean the difference between struggling for air and breathing easier.